SWP eLearning Teacher Guide

 PD work times for building your lessons are:

-New teachers, who are building their very first eLearning lesson, will have full training and additional work time
+New teachers, who are building their very first eLearning lesson, will have 1/2 day training time with Rachel in addition to these work times.

 - You can edit or duplicate/edit previous Smore lessons